SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 Please contact us if you think we missed a commonly used field name that we might add to these automated names.

-If you have more questions, please ask us in the Slack channel.

 ## Field labels: The basics

 To make label names, we stich together bits of words with meanings.
 We do that in English too - there are `lamp`s and there's the color `red`.
 We put those together to describe a `red lamp`.
 In our labels, that might look a bit more like `lamp_red`.
 We might call `lamp` a prefix and `red` a suffix, though that kind of language might get complicated if we get into things like `lamp_red_tall`.